PhysiCell-Tools/python-loader/man/TUTORIAL_r.md

 ### AnnData, SingleCellExperiment and Seurat

-We will use the [schard](https://github.com/cellgeni/schard)) R package to translate the h5ad file into R data structures that can be analysed by [singlecellexperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) and  [seurat](https://satijalab.org/seurat/).
+We will use the [schard](https://github.com/cellgeni/schard) R package to translate the h5ad file into R data structures that can be analyzed by [singlecellexperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) and  [seurat](https://satijalab.org/seurat/).

 Special thanks to Marcello Hurtado from the Pancald Lab, who told me that such translation software exist!

-#### Install the schard h5ad translater R package
+#### Install the schard h5ad translator R package

 ```R
 install.packages("devtools")